-- SPORTs are bidirectional and have a separate, double-buffered transmit and receive section. - SPORTs can use an external serial clock or generate their own serial clock internally. - SPORTs have independent framing for the receive and transmit sections.
-Sections run in a frameless mode or with frame synchronization signals internally or externally generated.
-Frame sync signals are active high or inverted, with either of two pulse widths and timings. - SPORTs support serial data word lengths from 3 to 16 bits and provide optional A-law and μ -law companding according to CCITT recommendation G.711. - SPORT receive and transmit sections can generate unique interrupts on completing a data word transfer. - SPORTs can receive and transmit an entire circular buffer of data with only one overhead cycle per data word.
-An interrupt is generated after a data buffer transfer. - SPORT0 has a multichannel interface to selectively receive and transmit a 24- or 32-word, time-division multiplexed, serial bitstream. - SPORT1 can be configured to have two external interrupts (IRQ0 and IRQ1) and the Flag In and Flag Out signals.
+- SPORTs have independent framing for the receive and transmit sections.
+Sections run in a frameless mode or with frame synchronization signals, internally or externally generated.
+Frame sync signals are active high or inverted, with either of two pulsewidths and timings. - SPORTs support serial data word lengths from 3 to 16 bits and provide optional A-law and μ -law companding according to CCITT recommendation G.711. - SPORT receive and transmit sections can generate unique interrupts on completing a data word transfer. - SPORTs can receive and transmit an entire circular buffer of data with only one overhead cycle per data word.
+An interrupt is generated after a data buffer transfer. - SPORT0 has a multichannel interface to selectively receive and transmit a 24 or 32 word, time-division multiplexed, serial bitstream. - SPORT1 can be configured to have two external interrupts (IRQ0 and IRQ1) and the Flag In and Flag Out signals.
 The internally generated serial clock may still be used in this configuration.